jakeyoos/documents/06_dimension_options.md

 <h1 style="color:rgb(100,81,138)">Dimension Options</h1>

 Dimensions have many other options that you can take advantage of.
-They are all documented on our [Field Parameters](https://looker.com/docs/reference/field-reference) doc, but we'll go over some of the most used options here.<br /><br />
+They are all documented on our [Field Parameters](https://looker.com/docs/reference/field-reference) docs, but we'll go over some of the most frequently used options here.<br /><br />

 <h4 style="color:rgb(141,127,185)">primary_key</h4>

 The `primary_key` parameter defines which dimension represents the primary key of a view.
-Defining a primary key is very important in LookML modeling, because it allows Looker to avoid double counting errors, which we discuss more in the [explore basics lesson](https://learn2.looker.com/projects/e-commerce/files/12_explore_basics.md).
+Defining a primary key is very important in LookML modeling, because it gives Looker the information it needs to avoid double counting errors, which we discuss more in the [Explore Basics](https://learn2.looker.com/projects/e-commerce/files/12_explore_basics.md) lesson.

 <div style="border-radius:5px 5px 0 0;padding:8px;background-color:rgb(221,221,221);">
  From the <a href="https://learn2.looker.com/projects/e-commerce/files/orders.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">orders</a> View File</a>